ISSUIUC/TARS-Controls/Simulation/6DOF_RK4/properties/README.md

 justanode: 3.14
 ```

-`data_loader` will allow us to access the data within like a dictionary, where every node of the tree is accessed using Python's built in dictionary access.
+`data_loader.config` will allow us to access the data within like a dictionary, where every node of the tree is accessed using Python's built in dictionary access.
 In other words, to retrieve the value stored in "field1", we would use the following:

 ```python
 dataloader.config["object"]["field1"]      # Returns 123